0nix/ggj21/twine/evidence_questioning.md

 "You sound confident, Lieutenant.
 It will still go under the review of Division XV Cartography, but if you are correct we can advance the investigation by that much.
 Agent, I'd like your thoughts.
 Is this the Protection Wall?"
 Sergeant Bayer asks, addressing you.

-[Agree with Lieutenant Sessler empathically, it is the Protection Wall.]
+[Agree with Lieutenant Sessler emphatically, it is the Protection Wall.]

 "Well, Agent."
 Sergeant Bayer says with derision.
 "I guess we should replace our cartographers with you and Sessler, here.
 Since we are so adept at telling squiggles and doodles apart from mere scribbles to maps.
 Isn't that charming?" /n/n "Can it, Bayer.
 You can't admit a point when it isn't yours and it's pathetic."
 Lieutenant Sessler spits with even more hostility.